Note: This Catalog was published in July 2009 and supersedes the 2008-2009 Catalog.

 SOCW6383 - COMPUTER-SUPPORTED PRACTICE (3 - 0)

-Examines the data/information/knowledge basis of social work and the computer-based tools and techniques to support micro and macro practice.
-Tools examined include databases, spreadsheets, multimedia, expert systems, performance support systems, neural networks, and electronic networks.
+Examines the data/information/knowledge basis of social work and the technology-based tools and techniques to support micro and macro practice.
+Tools examined include information systems, multimedia, performance support systems, and artificial intelligence systems.
+Covers technology applications for communities, management, worker support, and client self-help.
+Classes held in classroom and online using text chat and video classroom.
 Prerequisite: acceptance into the Ph.D. program.

 SOCW6384 - MANAGEMENT OF CHILDREN'S AGENCIES AND PROGRAMS (3 - 0)